TNREGINET – Online Tamil Nadu Encumbrance Certificate

 What is encumbrance certificate?

-An Encumbrance Certificate (EC) is a vital document that proves the clear title of a property.
-It is important for home loans as it verifies that the property is free from any legal or financial liabilities.
+An Encumbrance Certificate (EC) is a vital document proving a clear title of a property.
+It is crucial for home loans, verifying that the property is free from any legal or financial liabilities.
 Lenders require an EC to ensure the property’s ownership is secure and to make informed lending decisions.

 What is the validity period of an Encumbrance Certificate (EC)?

 The validity of an EC is typically up to 30 years.
 It is important to note that when requesting an EC for a specific timeframe, you will only receive information pertaining to that particular period.
-The details regarding the register sections that can be accessed through the sub-register will provide more specific information and intricacies of the property’s encumbrances.
+The register sections accessible through the Sub-Registrar Office will provide more specific information and intricate details about the property’s encumbrances.

 How to obtain Form 15 encumbrance certificate?

 To obtain Form 15 Encumbrance Certificate (EC), you will need to visit the sub-registrar office where the property was registered.
-It’s important to note that Form 15 EC is not available online and can only be obtained through an offline channel at the sub-registrar office.
+It’s important to note that Form 15 EC is not available online and can only be obtained offline at the Sub-Registrar Office.

 Where can I obtain an encumbrance certificate in Tamil Nadu?

-Encumbrance certificates in Tamil Nadu are given out by special officials called sub-registrars.
-These officials are in charge of specific areas of land.
+Encumbrance certificates in Tamil Nadu are issued by specialized officials known as Sub-Registrars.
+These officials oversee specific land areas.
 In Tamil Nadu, people also refer to these certificates as ‘villangam’ certificates.

 You May Also Like